Discover more at Lytes Cary

 Find out when Lytes Cary is open, how to get here, the things to see and do and more.

-The White Walk takes you into woodland that is a valuable environment for birds.
+The White Walk takes you into woodland, a valuable habitat for birds.
 The field name, Raven’s Nest, suggests there were once trees of a height that would attract ravens to the area.

 See if you can spot chiffchaffs, bullfinches and nuthatches feeding on fruit from the old orchard.
-The clouds of white cherry plum blossom gives this walk its name from their frothy petals and heavy springtime scent.
+The walk was named for the clouds of white cherry plum blossom with their frothy petals and heavy springtime scent.

-The estate walk is waymarked in red and takes you through the arable fields and meadows in the eastern part of the estate.
+The estate walk takes you through the arable fields and meadows in the eastern part of the estate.

-The route skirts the outside of Ravens Nest woodland and onto Ridgeway Lane.
+The route skirts Raven's Nest woodland and crosses Ridgeway Lane.
 It then diverts through a meadow, where sometimes cattle graze.
 Rejoin the ridgeway before returning through arable fields, past two ponds and back to the carpark.

-The River Walk, waymarked in purple, loops around the open fields and the River Cary.
-Look out for the field margins which are cut late in the year and provide habitat for overwintering bees and insects.
-Continue along the river bank which is deliberately left undisturbed to provide reeds and rushes for resident water voles.
+The River Walk loops around open fields and the River Cary.
+Look out for the wide field margins, which are cut late in the year and provide habitat for overwintering bees and insects.
+Continue along the river bank, which is deliberately left undisturbed to provide reeds and rushes for resident water voles.

 Find out when Lytes Cary is open, how to get here, the things to see and do and more.